Lemon Shark: Nature’s “Yellow” Coastal Predator

 Lemon Shark Characteristics

 Social behaviour: Unlike the “lone shark” stereotype, lemon sharks are quite social.
-Young lemon sharks group together in aggregations consisting of sharks with similar body sizes.
+Young lemon sharks group together in aggregations comprising sharks of similar body size.

 The sharks maintain specific territories instead of travelling across extensive areas.